equipeGST/RiboDoc/README.md

 >&emsp; > Sequence_Y
 >&emsp; CTCTCGCGCGTCCGAGCGTCCCGACTCCCGGTGCCGGCCCGGGTCCGGGTCTCTGACCCACCCGGGGGCG

 If you look for specific sequences, you can find them on the [NCBI website](https://www.ncbi.nlm.nih.gov/).
-For example, you can find the rRNA fasta file sequences [here](https://www.ncbi.nlm.nih.gov/nuccore/U13369.1?report=fasta).
+For example, you can find a fasta file with some rRNA sequences [here](https://www.ncbi.nlm.nih.gov/nuccore/U13369.1?report=fasta).
-***You _need_ to have a file, even if it's empty***.
+***You _need_ to have an outRNA file, even if it's empty***.
 So, if you want everything to be used in the analysis, just put an empty file.

 If you need them, files containing each annotation length (see next paragraph) are also to be dropped into this folder.